 Vitamin B12 deficiency and the resulting increase in homocysteine levels can lead to brain atrophy (shrinkage).
 Brain atrophy usually occurs with normal aging.
 But this process is accelerated in the presence of neurodegenerative diseases.

-There also exists controversy in the reports of studies that evaluate an association between vitamin B12 deficiency and Multiple Sclerosis.
+Controversy also exists in the reporting of studies that evaluate an association between vitamin B12 deficiency and multiple sclerosis.

 e) Vitamin B12 and vascular complications

-Increased level of homocysteine in blood is also a recognized risk factor for stroke and other vascular complications.
+Increased levels of homocysteine in the blood is also a recognized risk factor for stroke and other vascular complications.
 Thus there is a possible relationship between vitamin B12 deficiency and vascular diseases.

 Folate and vitamin B12 play very important roles in brain development, especially during the fetal and first 2 years of life.
-Furthermore, these vitamins are essential till puberty as myelination that starts during fetal life continues till puberty.
-As mentioned above, vitamin B12 deficiency results in restricted myelination and depending on the area of the nervous system affected, the child can present with varied cognitive and intellectual problems.
-Pregnant women having folate and B12 deficiency need supplements to prevent the neurological complications in the children.
+Furthermore, these vitamins are essential till puberty as myelination that starts during fetal life continues untill puberty.
+As mentioned above, vitamin B12 deficiency results in restricted myelination, and depending on the area of the nervous system affected, the child can present with varied cognitive and intellectual problems.
+Pregnant women with folate and B12 deficiency need supplements to prevent the development of these neurological complications.

-Vitamin B12 thus proves to be a very important micro-nutrient for brain health in the children and the elderly.
+Vitamin B12 thus proves to be a very important micronutrient for brain health in both the children and the elderly.
 There are various conditions that may lead to the deficiency of this vitamin.
-But if the cause is due to a dietary deficiency, a proper and timely supplementation of this ‘nervous vitamin’ can prevent the damage to the nervous system.
-The vitamin is abundant in animal foods and even vegan diets are being fortified with this vitamin.
+But if the cause is due to a dietary deficiency, the proper and timely supplementation of this ‘nervous vitamin’ can prevent damage to the nervous system.
+The vitamin is abundant in animal foods and healthy vegan diets are fortified with this vitamin.

 Black MM (2008).
 Effects of vitamin B12 and folate deficiency on brain development in children.
 Food and nutrition bulletin, 29 (2 Suppl) PMID: 18709887